devops329/devops/instruction/statusReporting/statusReporting.md

 ---

 When your customers have the perspective that your application is unstable or that your company doesn't care about stability, they will quickly find an alternative in your competitors' offering.
-As a software engineer who cares about quality, you can take several different approaches to maintain customer trust:
+As a software engineer who cares about quality, you can take several approaches to maintain customer trust:

 1. **Reduce the likelihood of bugs**: Focus on good software design principles.
 Isolate or remove problematic functionality.
 Keep the system simple.
 1. **Handle failure gracefully**: Create circuit breakers that fallback on dependable functionality.
 Provide redundancy.